tzhao42/curriculum-tsp/README.md

 # Curriculum TSP

+About this project: This was a research project for MIT's 6.883 (Meta Learning, Fall 2020).
+We aim to present a novel curriculum learning framework to improve performance of learning-based combinatorial optimization models.
+This is an ongoing project -- our preliminary results suggest that the approach we are taking allows for the creation of test-aware curricula.

+## Details:

 Credits to mveres01/pytorch-drl4vrp for the implementation of the Nazari paper (Nazari, Mohammadreza, et al. "Deep Reinforcement Learning for Solving the Vehicle Routing Problem." arXiv preprint arXiv:1802.04240 (2018)), and to [Openmind](https://openmind.mit.edu/) for compute resources.

 Currently, only the Traveling Salesman Problem is supported.
 See the _src/tasks/_ for details.
 The Vehicle Routing Problem (VRP) is the same as the mveres01 implementation, while we have implemented infrastructure wrapping for curriculum learining in TSP